minchinweb/docker-base/Readme.md

 - this image doesn't automatically rebuild when the upstream image changes, but I have set up GitHub Actions to rebuild this image every week to approximate that automation.
+- if you use this as a base image, you may need to set `ENV S6_KEEP_ENV=1` in your `Dockerfile` if you want your default script to have access to your environmental variables.